rickenator/Vyb/doc/auto_serialization.md

 # Auto-Serialization & Runner Behavior in Vyn

-**Status:** Approved for roadmap, planned for future implementation
+**Status:** ✅ IMPLEMENTED in v0.3.7

 ## 1. Overview

-Vyn's `fn main() -> T` can be zero-boilerplate by auto-serializing any "pure data" return value to JSON.
-The compiler/runtime will:
+Vyn's `fn main() -> T` provides zero-boilerplate auto-serialization for any "pure data" return value to JSON.
+The compiler/runtime:

 1. Call `main()`
 2. Inspect its return type `T`: